+Scottish and Edinburgh letting agents were allowed to open for business on 29.06.2020, with these last 3 weeks marking the new normal.
+While there are less viewers in July 2020 then in July 2019, these 2020 applicants are more decisive and they know what they want.
 Most Scottish letting agents have reopened, with some staff still working from home.
 This is not a return to old times – new normal means no walk-ins.
 Pre-approved individual viewings now replace block slots – with sanitising hand gel, vinyl gloves and face masks now necessities for all Scottish property managers, letting agents and clients.
 So what has actually changed?

 n general, coronavirus exacerbated trends that have previously been prevalent – longer summer voids, high competition for attractive properties and low interest in HMOs that are somewhat lacking.
 The best advice for Edinburgh HMO landlords for 2020 we can give now is: make your property as presentable and as attractive as possible – or face longer voids.